MicrosoftDocs/power-platform/power-platform/guidance/coe/governance-components.md

 ---
 # Use Governance components

 Once you are familiar with your environments and resources, you might start thinking about audit and compliance processes for your apps.
 You might want to gather additional information about your apps from your makers, or you might want to audit specific connectors or app usage.
-The <!---KATHY SAYS: Not sure what this phrase means, from here:--->apps and flows part of this solution<!---KATHY SAYS: ...to here.---> help you get started.
+The <!---KATHY SAYS: Not sure what this phrase means, from here:--->apps and flows in this solution<!---KATHY SAYS: ...to here.
+Did I guess right?---> help you get started.

 The Audit and Report Components solution contains assets relevant to admins and makers.